 We’ve connected with fascinating people during our travels, and have experienced dizzying highs and the occasional lows.
 This blog is our way of documenting and sharing our experiences in a transparent, fun and entertaining way.
 It’s a form of therapy for us - a constant anchor to focus on when every day is different.
 And it’s a neat way you can get to know our family and join our journey without paying for a plane ticket.

 We initially started the blog so we didn’t have to repeat the same stories to numerous family and friends.
 But as more and more people started following our journey we shifted our focus on becoming a unique and invaluable travel resource to parents, couples and singles alike.
-Now our blog reaches tens of thousands of readers from all over the world each month and has been featured in national prime time TV programs, national newspapers, magazines and major websites like HuffPost.
+Now our blog reaches hundreds of thousands of readers from all over the world each month and has been featured in national prime time TV programs, national newspapers, magazines and major websites like HuffPost.
 It’s been a whirlwind ride and we always working hard to make it even better for you.

 So thank you for checking us out.
 We’d love to hear from you so, please write a comment on a blog post or two, connect with us on Facebook, Twitter, Pinterest and Instagram, join our email newsletter, and come along for the ride.
 We promise it will be fun.